Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Results

 We can now understand the sub-diffusive nature of the dynamics of these currencies as arising from the anti-correlated nature of their successive fluctuations which prevents excursions far from the average value.
 Thus, when we consider the time-series of all currencies after normalizing their variance, the fluctuations of the emerging and frontier economy currencies mostly remain in the neighborhood of the average value with rare, occasional deviations that are very large compared to developed economy currencies.
 This accounts for the much heavier tails of the return distributions of the former and the corresponding high value of kurtosis.
 It is intriguing to consider whether the difference in the nature of the movement of exchange rates of the currencies could be possibly related to the role played by speculation in the trading of these currencies~\cite{Brown2006}.
 We also note that these results are in broad agreement with the fact that efficient markets follow uncorrelated random walks and the notion that the markets of developed economies are far more efficient than those of emerging and frontier ones.
+A temporally resolved analysis of the nature of the distributions at different periods shows strong disruption of the otherwise regular pattern of systematic deviation during the severe crisis of 2008-09, indicating its deep-rooted nature affecting the real economy.